srikanthkakumanu/DSA/collections/README.md

 **bulk-operations:** These operations operate on entire collections ex: `containsAll(), addAll(), removeAll(), retainAll(), clear()` etc. But key difference is that these old or legecy operations are all ***mutative*** meaning they all modify underlying collection.

+Note: *Collections* class is utility class that provides static methods to operate on and return collections. *Properties* class (key/value is string/string) represents a persistant set of properties.
+The properties can be saved to stream or loaded from stream.

 ### **List**

 <HR>